-Nikki Ame : Classic Japanese cinnamon candy with a little sharp taste
+Nikki Ame : Classic Japanese Cinnamon Candy

-Nikki Ame (ニッキ飴 : Japanese cinnamon candies)
+Nikki Ame (ニッキ飴 : Japanese Cinnamon Candy)

-What I purchased this time for this article is “Nikki Ame (ニッキアメ)” (Amazon.com) from Kasugai Seika, a Japanese confectionery company well-known for its hard candies.
+What I bought this time for this blog article is this “Nikki Ame (ニッキアメ)” (Amazon.com) from “Kasugai Seika (春日井製菓)”, a Japanese confectionery company well-known for their hard candies.

 Cinnamon is known as the world’s oldest spice.
 Therefore, Nikki Ame candies feature a little sharp taste that comes from the spice, cinnamon, but they don’t give the tongue any heat sensation.

-|Kasugai Nikki Ame Japanese cinnamon candy|
+|Kasugai Nikki Ame Japanese Cinnamon Candy|